News

 We are delighted to introduce our new intern, Abbi Wood!
 She will be working with us on our Social Justice Plaque Project and conducting research into current blue plaques, schools and museums in the Birmingham area.
 Welcome to the team, Abbi.

-We are at the beginning of our collaboration with the Universities of Birmingham and Leicester to expand our Archives of Activism stories to house those …
+We are at the beginning of our collaboration with the Universities of Birmingham and Leicester to expand our Archives of Activism stories to house …

 Continue Reading